 plasterwork No. D/EGr/57 showing Sundial, No. D/EGr/13 plasterwork, No. D/EGr/59, D/EGr/61, D/EGr/69 and D/EGr/54 Bayley Hall, Hertford 1820, Bayley Hall 1898 Subterranean passages in Cellar, Salisbury Arms?
 Plan 1898 showing the Bayley Hall Picture of Date range: 1898 – 1915.

 Source: Access to Archives (A2A): not kept at The National Archives Conveyancing papers DE/L/Q12 Bayley Hall, Hertford.
 Hale’s Grammar School.
 [Hertfordshire Archives, A miscellaneous collection…] Date range: 1898 – 1901.

-However Bell Lane does connect both these Elizabethan properties and the east side of the Salisbury Arms (then the Bell) which runs half its length and is of late fifteenth century origin.
+However Bell Lane does connect these Elizabethan properties to Shire Hall and runs along the east side of the Salisbury Arms (then the Bell) which is of late fifteenth century origin.
 In common with many inns the Hotel has a cellar which is noted in the listing above: ‘Cellar with concrete floor and largely twentieth century brick lining; medieval stonework reported in earlier list description not seen’.

 It is not therefore too much of a stretch of the imagination to conceive of a tunnel connecting the three buildings.

 There is a fourth side to the equation – Shire Hall.
 There are no reports of underground passages.